dominicbates/football-score-predictor/README.md

 ### App: hyperparameter-tuning

-Contains some info and plots about hyperparameters tuning in this model.
-Final model fits over fairly short timescales, but fixes the impact of home/away (which was fit over an entire year)
+Contains some info and plots about hyperparameter tuning in this model.
+Final production hyperparameters fit the model over fairly short timescales, but we fix the impact of home/away (which was fit over an entire year).
+This seems to give the best performance after applying the process to many historical dates and assessing how well the model predicts results of the next 2 weeks worth of games

 ### Possible to do list: